makerdao/mips/MIP0/MIPx-SIF.md

 External, technical members with experience in risk management, claim management and legal proceedings

-Claim decision process:
+**Claim decision process:**

 The external technical committee receives and classifies and qualifies the claim, and produces a recommendation.
 The internal committee approves or disapproves the recommendation.

-MKR token holder veto to a pyout possible?
+MKR token holder veto to a payout possible?

 More detailed info on the process and docuemnts needed under [rules of procedure]

 If payout is approved, funds will be trandferred from the SPF multisig to a whitlisted address

-[MIPx-c6] Permissionless implementation of claim management
+**Permissionless implementation of claim management**

-Claim management processes will be gradually decentralzed to eliminate trust assumptions and central points of failure.
+Claim management processes will be gradually decentralized to eliminate trust assumptions and central points of failure.

-[MIPx-c7] Investment managament.
-Describes the process and policies for investing SIF funds
+**[MIPx-c6]** Investment managament.
+Describes the process and policies for investing SIF funds.

-[MIPx-c8].
-Permissionless implementation of investment management
+ **Permissionless implementation of investment management**is

-Permissonless Market operations MIP 74 with DSSKiln
+Permissionless Market operations MIP 74 with DSSKiln

-[MIPx-c9] DAO resolution.
-Describes the DAO Resolution with which MakerDAO can instruct the SIF Foundation to act.
+**[MIPx-c7] DAO resolution.** Describes the DAO Resolution with which MakerDAO can instruct the SIF Foundation to act.

 The SIF Foundation recognizes the concept of DAO Resolutions by which MakerDAO can instruct the RWA Foundation to act and ratify such a decision when taken.
 The following components of this MIP formalize those DAO Resolutions.
 DAO Resolutions don't have to follow this MIP process, but DAO Resolutions not following this MIP should be avoided and are discouraged.

-[MIPx-c10] Adding a Supervisor Process.
-Describes the process of adding a Supervisor at the SIF Foundation.
+**[MIPx-c8] Adding a Supervisor Process.**   Describes the process of adding a Supervisor at the SIF Foundation.

-[MIPx-c11] Removing a Supervisor Process.
-Describes the process of removing a Supervisor at the SIF Foundation.
+**[MIPx-c9] Removing a Supervisor Process.** Describes the process of removing a Supervisor at the SIF Foundation.

-[MIPx-c12] Adding a Director Process.
-Describes the process of adding a Director at the RWA Foundation.
+**[MIPx-c10] Adding a Director Process.** Describes the process of adding a Director at the SIF Foundation.

-[MIPx-c12] Removing a Director Process.
-Describes the process of removing a Director at the RWA Foundation.
+**[MIPx-c11] Removing a Director Process.** Describes the process of removing a Director at the SIF Foundation.

-[MIPx-c12].Creation of Committee Process.
-Describes the process of adding a Committee at the RWA Foundation.
+**[MIPx-c12].Creation of Committee Process.** Describes the process of adding a Committee at the SIF Foundation.

-[MIPx-c12].
-Termination of Committee.
-Describes the process of removing a Committee at the RWA Foundation.
+**[MIPx-c13].
+Termination of Committee.** Describes the process of removing a Committee at the SIF Foundation.

-[MIPx-c12].
-Creation of Authorized Signer.
-Describes the process of adding an Authorized Signer at the RWA Foundation.
+**[MIPx-c14].
+Creation of Authorized Signer.** Describes the process of adding an Authorized Signer at the SIF Foundation.

-[MIPx-c12].
-Termination of Authorized Signer.
-Describes the process of removing an Authorized Signer at the RWA Foundation.
+**[MIPx-c15].
+Termination of Authorized Signer.** Describes the process of removing an Authorized Signer at the SIF Foundation.